acquaai/acquaai.github.com/source/_posts/harbor.md

 ```

-## How to process that forget Harbor's admin password
+## How to process that forget Harbors admin password

 ```zsh
 $ docker exec -it harbor-db bash